Thyroid Diet: Foods To Eat For Hypothyroidism & Hyperthyroidism

 - Eat every 2 hours.

-- Consume fiber-rich, green, leafy veggies.
+- Consume fiber-rich, green, leafy veggies and probiotics for thyroid support.

 - Avoid drinking water immediately after breakfast, lunch, or dinner.